Liz Ellis: Personal life

+Ellis wrote a book in 2018 titled "If at First You Don't Conceive", detailing her experiences with her troubles having children.

+In August 2022 she appeared in Season 13 of Who Do You Think You Are?, revealing connections to Condobolin, and an Irish convict ancestor.

+In May 2024, Ellis was appointed Chair of the Netball Australia Board.

+Recognition

+Ellis was inducted to the Victorian Honour Roll of Women in 2006.

-In January 2018 Ellis became an Officer of the Order of Australia (AO) for "distinguished service to netball as an elite player and coach, through support and advocacy for young women, as a contributor to the broadcast and print media industries, and to the community".
+In the 2018 Australia Day Honours, Ellis became an Officer of the Order of Australia (AO) for "distinguished service to netball as an elite player and coach, through support and advocacy for young women, as a contributor to the broadcast and print media industries, and to the community".
 In recognition of her outstanding career, since 2008 the highest individual accolade awarded to an Australian netball athlete has been the annual Liz Ellis Diamond.

 In 2019, she was inducted into Hall of Fame at Australian Women's Health Sport Awards.